fastlane/fastlane/docs/Actions.md

 ### AWS S3 Distribution

-Upload a new build to Amazon S3 to distribute the build to bete testers.
+Upload a new build to Amazon S3 to distribute the build to beta testers.
 Works for both Ad Hoc and Enterprise signed applications.
 This step will generate the necessary HTML and plist files for you.

 Add the `s3` action after the `ipa` step: